 We cannot stress this enough: NOW is the time to get your SEO plan developed and implemented.
 At Timmermann Group, we talk a lot about “proactive” versus “reactive” marketing and this is a prime example.
-Reactive marketing is getting your brand in front of consumers where they’re already looking (like a search engine).
-With a concentrated plan to enhance your site’s SEO, you’re laying the groundwork for future success.
-But you can’t afford to wait.
-Get started TODAY!
+Reactive marketing is getting your brand in front of consumers where they’re already looking, like a search engine.
+With a concentrated plan to enhance your site’s SEO, you’re laying the groundwork for future success, but you can’t afford to wait.

 - Partner With A Full-Service SEO Agency: SEO is not something that you’re going to knock out in a day or two.
-And it’s not something that is going to turn your business around overnight.
-And it’s not something that’s ever going to be “complete” as there’s ALWAYS room to do more.
-For instance, while more content is always a plus, you need to take this opportunity to make sure your pages are loading quickly, your photos are engaging, your content is easy to find, and your user-experience is top-notch.
-That’s certainly a lot to ask of anyone person.
-For these reasons, it’s best to partner with a full-service SEO agency that can develop your SEO strategy, but can implement that strategy, and monitor successes both big and small, offer tips for growth, and truly turn your website into a 24/7 lead generating and sales machine.
+It’s also not something that is going to turn your business around overnight, nor is it ever going to be “complete” as there’s ALWAYS room to do more.
+For instance, while more content is always a plus, you need to take this opportunity to make sure your pages are loading quickly, your photos are engaging, your content is easy to find, and your user experience is top-notch.
+That’s certainly a lot to ask of any one person.
+For these reasons, it’s best to partner with a full-service SEO agency that can develop your SEO strategy, but can implement that strategy, monitor successes both big and small, offer tips for growth, and truly turn your website into a 24/7 lead-generating and sales machine.
 You need someone in your corner that is going to lay out a plan and put in the hard work to make this all happen on a realistic timeline.

 During a recession, investing in a sound SEO strategy needs to be at the center of your marketing plan.
 Now is not the time to throw in the towel nor is it the time to start getting eccentric on your advertising ideas.
 We suggest finding a reputable full-service SEO agency that can outline an SEO-focused plan, get you pointed in the right direction, and set yourself up for a major influx of business once things get back to normal.
 If you put in the work and prepare now, you’ll be ranking and your customers will seek you out–not the other way around.
 Likewise, if your competition is out there and ignoring the benefits of Search Engine Optimization, they’ll have a lot of ground to make up in terms of catching you.
 Companies that do are poised for success.
 Companies that don’t will be buried on the second page of Google.
 Do what’s best for your business now and get your SEO plan of action in place.

-You’ll get through this.
+When going through a recession, remember: You’ll get through this.
 Your company will get through this.
 We’ll all get through this.
 These lousy situations are just temporary and things will rebound in time.
-Just keep your mind focused on the end goal of advancing your business and making sure your audience knows that you are invested in serving them far better than your competitors are.
-Remember, because people already looking for what you are selling online, it’s your website that is going to do the convincing.
-With the right SEO planning, the right SEO mindset, and the right SEO partnerships, your business’s best days are yet to come.
+Keep your mind focused on the end goal of advancing your business and making sure your audience knows that you are invested in serving them far better than your competitors are.
+Remember, because people are already looking for what you are selling online, it’s your website that is going to do the convincing.
+With the right SEO planning, the right SEO mindset, and the right SEO partnerships, your business’ best days are yet to come.